shashwatkathuria/News-Application/README.md

 - adb shell input keyevent 82 (Opens dev menu in debug app) or alternatively press 'd' in npm run start
 - Go to settings -> Debug server host & port for device
 - Enter ip address of dev env, 192.168.1.<ip address of dev env>:8081

+To add app icon in relevant android/ios locations from a given png:
+- Package used: @bam.tech/react-native-make
+- npx react-native set-icon --path ./assets/icon.png

 ### Now what?